abudaan/push-notification-server/README.md

 }))
 ```

-The server gets address of the database from the environment variable DATABASE_URL.
+This means that server retrieves the address of the database from an environment variable named DATABASE_URL.
 This way we can run the server on a platform like heroku.
 You set the environment variable like so:

 ```
 export DATABASE_URL=postgres://username:password@localhost